 Leadership

-• Steve Owen, Biology Instructor and Chair, will serve as STEM faculty mentor and CLI.
+- Steve Owen, Biology Instructor and Chair, serves as STEM faculty mentor and CLI.

-• Jeremy Taunton, Coordinator/Academic Advisor and Adjunct Instructor, will assist CLI in coordinating Alliance activities on campus.
+- Jeremy Taunton, Coordinator/Academic Advisor and Adjunct Instructor, assists CLI in coordinating Alliance activities on campus.

 Troy University